SunnieShen/CCST9077/CCST9077 notes.md

 		- physical realization(physical interact)
 - information revolution
 - it from bit(everything in the universe is made of information)
-- can everything be reduced to information
+- Can everything be reduced to information
 L2
 - Moore's law(what? significance? not law of nature; quantify)
 > scientific method (hypotheses+experiment)
 - ball in box
 	- superposition states
-	- state collapse (experiment change the state of the system)
+	- state collapse (experiment: change the state of the system)
 	- Hype1: superposition state &rArr; always L
 	- Hype2: classic state, but we don't know which &rArr; can be R
 	- magic shake(L &rarr; super; super &rarr; L )